hungcq/knowledge-repo/IT/designing-data-intensive-applications/7-transactions.md

   - Consistency: consistent states are defined by app and violable by codes.
 DB can't fully ensure.
   - Isolation: handle concurrency: concurrently executed trans are isolated from each other
   - Durability: data written by trans are not lost:
-    - 1 node: e.g., write-ahead logs, in case data structures on disk are corrupted
+    - 1 node: eg write-ahead logs, in case data structures on disk are corrupted
     - Distributed: copy to a number of nodes
 - Single vs multi-object operations: trans needed for multi-object operations because:
   - Relational data: several related tables